It has been almost a year since we started offering the entire STEM and robotics community, at least one webinar per month.

 Aaron Maurer is currently serving as STEM Lead for the Mississippi Bend AEA and the Founder of a non profit called 212 STEAM Labs, Inc. Prior to this he served as an Instructional Coach for Bettendorf Middle School.
 He has been in education for over a decade teaching wide range of subjects including computer science.
 Aaron is a also a member of the Lego Education Advisory Panel, Microsoft Innovator Educator Expert, and was a finalist for the Iowa Teacher of the Year in 2014.
 He is an avid fan of STEM, Makerspaces, and Project Based Learning.
 Watch Aaron’s first webinar with CoderZ, here.

 Gary is an instructor of Physics at Boston University Academy, and main coach of the Boston University Robotics Team.
 Garber has lead over 85 workshops, oral presentations, panel discussions, demonstrations and webinars in the past 20 years.
 As president of the local section of the American Association of Physics Teachers, he has reorganized and revitalized the section and co-chaired several local physics teaching conferences.
 Just this year he was awarded the Wendell G. Mohling Outstanding Aerospace Educator Award.
 Watch Gary’s previous STEM webinars with CoderZ, here.

 The invitation is extended.
-We want you to be part of this panel experience, which is also new to us.
-And of course, your feedback before, during and after the webinar is always more than welcome.
+We want you to be part of the STEM webinars we organize.
+Of course, your feedback before, during and after our live sessions is more than welcome.

 Join us.
-Save your spot here, share this information with your colleagues and help us help people like you to reach new levels of success, within your STEM class.
+Look at our next STEM webinars here, share this information with your colleagues and help us help people like you to reach new levels of success, within your STEM class.